wesley-brown/sparrow/README.md

 # Sparrow Server
 A web server for the Sparrow platform.

+## Prerequisites
+The following must be installed in order to run the Sparrow server:
+* Java JDK 8

+You must also make sure the JAVA_HOME environment variable is set to the location of your Java JDK 8 installation.

 ## Setup
 Clone this repository into your desired directory.
 Import the pom.xml file using your IDE of choice.